osgeo-oceania/foss4g-sotm-oceania-2020/hubs/hobart/index.md

 ## Sponsors and Supporters

-We wouldn't be able to make any of this happen without our wonderful sponsors (TBA) and with the support of Mineral Resources Tasmania and TafeNSW.
+We wouldn't be able to make any of this happen without our wonderful sponsors and with the support of Mineral Resources Tasmania and TafeNSW.